Organ Transplantation

 Tissue Matching

 It is obvious that the closer the degree of tissue matching between the donor and the recipient, the longer the transplanted kidney lives.
-A 0 missmatch kidney has 40% more chance to live (for a 5 year period) than a 4-6 missmatch.
-Tissue matching is very important in cadeveric donors or if donor is a patient’s relative.
-However, in cases called alternative transplantation (Spouses or unrelated donors), tissue matching might not be indispensable since the patient has no other choice.
+A kidney with a 0 mismatch rate has a 40% more chance for survival (for a 5-year-period) than a 4-6 mismatch kidney.
+Tissue matching is crucial in cadaveric donors or in the case of transplantation from a relative.
+However, in alternative transplantation cases (spouses or unrelated donors) tissue matching might not be indispensable since the patient has no other viable choice.

 Panel Reactive Antibodies (PRA)

-PRA is a way of measuring immune system activity within the body.
-PRA is higher when more antibodies are being made.
-PRA’s might grow out of pregnancy or previous transplants.
-These HLA antibodies should definitely be determined before the transplant.
-Failing to determine this antibody might cause rejection.
-It is possible to decrease these antibodies with a medical treatment.
+PRA is an immunological test to measure the immune system activity within the body.
+PRA levels seem higher when more antibodies are being generated.
+PRA might develop due to pregnancy or previous transplants.
+The presence of these HLA antibodies must be determined before the transplant can take place.
+Failing to determine this antibody might result in rejection.
+It is possible to decrease these antibodies with medical treatment.